SNHD-Development/FormSchemaRender/README.md

 		}
 	}

+## Internal Only Options

+These options will be used in internal only mode.

+### InternalCanUpdate Options

+Sometime there are some fileds that internal should not be able to update these fields.
+In order to implement this use case, we will need to set `Options.InternalCanUpdate = false`.
+This will prevent the user to update this field.
+The FormRender will just render as hidden field.

+	{
+		"Name" : "ImageId",
+		"Type" : "Image",
+		"Description" : "Your Image",
+		"Options" : {
+			"InternalCanUpdate": false
+		}
+	}

 ### Version

 * 0.0.4 - SubForm can render the data in all the mode now.
 Fixed minor bug for validation methods and schema.